 Salford Complex Glomerulonephritis Service

-We are doing a service evaluation of the Salford Complex Glomerulonephritis Service.
+We did a service evaluation of the Salford Complex Glomerulonephritis Service.

-Salford is the only site in the UK that has a dedicated generalised glomerulonephritis (GN) clinic.
-In this study, we will aim to show the benefits to patients and the NHS of having more complex GN services in the UK.
+Salford is the only site in the UK with a dedicated generalised glomerulonephritis (GN) clinic.
+In this study, we aimed to show the benefits to patients and the NHS of having more complex GN services in the UK.

 Glomerulonephritis (GN) is a group of diseases that injure the part of the kidney that filters blood called the glomeruli.

-Although there are 54 sites with some kind of GN service across the UK, each centre tends to concentrate on one area, for example, transplant or chronic kidney disease (CKD).
-So, after seeing a patient, nephrologists will discuss the patient’s case with specialist clinicians to help make decisions on their treatment and care.
+Although there were 54 sites with some kind of GN service across the UK, each centre tended to concentrate on one area, for example, transplant or chronic kidney disease (CKD).
+So, after seeing a patient, nephrologists would discuss the patient’s case with specialist clinicians to help make decisions on their treatment and care.

-The challenge with the rare diseases C3 glomerulopathy (C3G), IgA nephropathy (IgA) and atypical hemolytic uremic syndrome (aHUS), is that they are difficult to manage, with only a few nephrologists nationally that can do this without additional support.
-There are also very few consultants who know which pathways or networks to use for support.
+The challenge with the rare diseases C3 glomerulopathy (C3G), IgA nephropathy (IgA) and atypical hemolytic uremic syndrome (aHUS), was that they are difficult to manage, with only a few nephrologists nationally that could do this without additional support.
+There were also very few consultants who knew which pathways or networks to use for support.

-• Map the Salford Royal complex Glomerulonephritis (GN) service so we know exactly what it can and cannot do.
+- Mapped the Salford Royal complex Glomerulonephritis (GN) service so we knew exactly what it could and could not do.

-• Prove the value of a complex GN service through the development of a ‘value proposition’ that explains the benefits to patients and to the NHS.
+- Proved the value of a complex GN service through the development of a ‘value proposition’ that explained the benefits to patients and to the NHS.

-• Share the findings nationally with other Renal Services to address inequalities that currently exist for patients with a GN diagnosis.
+- Shared the findings nationally with other Renal Services to address inequalities that exist for patients with a GN diagnosis.

 More information